calamity-inc/Sun/docs/Config (.sun file).md

 ## Compile as static library

-Use the `sun set static` to indicate that the project is a static library.
+Add a line that says `static` to the .sun file to indicate that the project is a static library.

-Internally, this will simply add a line that says `static` to the .sun file.

 ## Compile as dynamic/shared library

-Use the `sun set dynamic` to indicate that the project is a dynamic library.
+Add a line that says `dynamic` to the .sun file to indicate that the project is a dynamic library.

-Internally, this will simply add a line that says `dynamic` to the .sun file.

 ## Dependencies